shivika27-2/learning-resource-recommender/README.md

 ## 💻 How to Use

-Once you run `python main.py`, the program will ask you to:
+Once you run `python main.py`, the program will:

-1. Enter your name
+1. Ask for your **name**
-2. Enter your score (0–100) for each of the 6 topics:
+2. Ask you to enter your **score (0–100)** for each of 6 topics:
    - Math
    - Statistics
    - Python
    - Linear Algebra
    - ML Basics
    - Data Visualization

-The program will then display:
-- Your scores with ✓ Good or ⚠ Weak status
+3. Show your scores with ✓ Good or ⚠ Weak status
-- List of weak topics
+4. Show weak topics and severity level
-- Severity level (Mild / Moderate / Severe)
-- Recommended free resources for each weak topic
+5. Print recommended free resources for each weak topic
+6. Ask if you want to check another student

 ---